 What channel is March Madness on?

-March Madness 2021 is jointly produced by CBS Sports and Turner Sports, the sports division of Warner Media.
-March Madness live streams will be available online through CBS, TBS, TNT, and TruTV (depending on the round), while CBS Sports Network will re-air games initially broadcast on other channels.
-Other sports services will also have rights to some games, as will some of the major conferences’ own networks.
+March Madness 2023 is jointly produced by CBS Sports and Turner Sports.
+March Madness live streams will be available online through CBS, TBS, TNT, and TruTV (depending on the round).

-The 2021 March Madness selection show will be broadcast on TBS starting at 6 p.m.
-EST on Sunday, March 14.
+The 2023 March Madness selection show will be broadcast on CBS starting at 6 p.m.
+EST on Sunday, March 12.
 During the show, the selection committee will announce all 68 teams that will compete in the tournament and confirm the dates, locations, and tip-off times of all match-ups.

-YouTube TV costs $64.99/mo. after a 7-day free trial and offers unlimited Cloud DVR and 3 simultaneous streams.
-The provider carries local channels, some regional sports networks, CBS Sports Network, ESPN, ESPN2, ESPNU, FOX Sports 1, SEC Network, and Stadium.
+- YouTube TV costs $64.99/mo. after a 7-day free trial and offers unlimited Cloud DVR and 3 simultaneous streams.
+The provider carries March Madness on CBS, TBS, TNT, and truTV, local channels, some regional sports networks, CBS Sports Network, ESPN, ESPN2, ESPNU, FOX Sports 1, SEC Network, and Stadium.

 Basketball fans can also watch games airing on local channels for this year’s tournament with an antenna.
 Many of the channels broadcasting the tournament are available for free over the air in regions throughout the United States.
 Plus, devices like Tablo DVR or HDHomeRun enable viewers to record streaming programming.
 Discover channels available for free in your area on Antenna Web.